 “Shopify is very partial to Enneagram, it has worked very well for us.
 In our internal system, you can see the Enneagram of everyone else, and it tells you what nuances, what means for how to work together…We want to find out what areas people have a fixed mindset on and try to get them to acquire a growth mindset.”

 You can also find skills assessments online that are specifically meant to assess leadership skills.
 One such example is TestGorilla’s Leadership & people management test.
 This test evaluates a candidate’s ability to lead others within an organization using both influence and guidance.

 This test will help you hire leaders who can support and develop others to help your organization grow by assessing each candidates’ ability to:

 Leaders are often the difference between an organization’s success and failure.
 In the pursuit of the right people, spend some time and effort on choosing, developing, and conducting your tests.
-This will help you understand the people you’re about to take on board and plan how to achieve your long term goals.
+This will help you understand the people you’re about to take on board and plan how to develop their leadership skills and achieve long-term company goals.
 Negligence at this stage will likely be very costly in the future.

 Don’t leave leadership up to chance!
 Use leadership assessments to help you find the right people so your company is always guided by great leaders.

 Create pre-employment assessments in minutes to screen candidates, save time, and hire the best talent.